cbeams/spring-framework-2.5.x/samples/petclinic/readme.txt

 The Spring distribution comes with all required Hibernate and OJB jar files to be able to build and run PetClinic on those two ORM tools.
 For TopLink, only a minimal toplink-api.jar is included in the Spring distribution.
-To run PetClinic with TopLink, download TopLink 9.0.4 from the Oracle website (http://www.oracle.com/technology/products/ias/toplink), install it and copy toplink.jar and xmlparserv2.jar into Spring's "lib/toplink" directory.
+To run PetClinic with TopLink, download TopLink 9.0.4 or 10.1.3 from the Oracle website (http://www.oracle.com/technology/products/ias/toplink), install it and copy toplink.jar and xmlparserv2.jar into Spring's "lib/toplink" directory.

 All data access strategies can work with JTA for transaction management, by activating the JtaTransactionManager and a JndiObjectFactoryBean that